hankmorgan/UnderworldExporter/readme.txt

 2 Installation and Configuration
 	The same executable is used for all games.
-	Download the uwe.zip file and extract it to any location you wish. (eg c:\games\uwe\) In the extracted folder open the following files depending on the games you have or wish to play. uw1_path.txt
+	Download the uwe.zip file and extract it to any location you wish. (eg c:\games\uwe\) In the extracted folder open the config.ini file.

-		uw0_path.txt
-		uw2_path.txt
-		shock_path.txt
-		tnova_path.txt
-	Edit the file path in the file to match the folder where the original game is located.
+	For each game there is a different config variable for the game paths.
+EG  Path_UW1 for Underworld 1.
+Edit the file path to match the folder where the original game is located.
-		Eg If the UW1 executable uw.exe is at c:\games\uw1\uw.exe then you should enter c:\games\uw1\ in the path file Launch the exporter by running the uwe.exe executable.
+		Eg If the UW1 executable uw.exe is at c:\games\uw1\uw.exe then you should enter c:\games\uw1\ in the path file next to Path_UW1
+	Launch the exporter by running the uwe.exe executable.
 	When you launch the splash screen should detail the games found and the paths recorded for them.
 	Click on a game icon to launch.